So you want to invest more in video marketing?

 Outline the content and goals of each individual video.
 Determine what metrics will best determine a video’s success.

 Then, test.
 Analyze.
 Tweak your videos (and their deployment), when necessary.
 Work to make them more effective.
+If you use text to video ai generator, then you can easily make high-converting videos within a few minutes for your Instagram video marketing.

-And whatever you do, do video; in 2019 and beyond, it’s the cornerstone of your brand’s marketing efforts.
+Whatever you do, do video; in 2019 and beyond, it’s the cornerstone of your brand’s marketing efforts.

 DO’s and DON’Ts of Video Marketing